Geology Tours on the Classic Rivers of the West

 the rock star of the show

-Dave Cook is a Principal Geologist with Aspect Consulting in Seattle, Washington.
+Dave Cook is a Principal Geologist with Geosyntec in Seattle, Washington.
 He received a bachelor’s degree in Geology from Wittenberg University in Springfield, Ohio; completed his geologic field camp near Bozeman, Montana; and obtained his master’s degree in Geology from Northern Arizona University in Flagstaff, Arizona.
 It is in Flagstaff where things got interesting for Dave.
 He learned to backpack and survive with limited water in extreme desert conditions, and figured out that the west is where he needed to spend his life.
 And, after his first brutal 14-mile hike to his thesis area in the Grand Canyon, he learned that rafting 60 miles downriver was a far more pleasant way of accessing geology in its natural state than hiking.
 He knows a lot about rocks and enough about history, science, John Wesley Powell, water crises, alternative energy, soccer, and Rhodesian Ridgebacks to make this a very interesting trip.

 Meet Matthew von der Ahe